anderle02/attributemod/README.md

 **Usage:** `/au <attribute> <item> <startlevel> <endlevel>` Use Minecraft's auto-completion for attributes and items for faster use.

+**New:** Hotkey guiding you through all items to buy and openening the auction!
 ![](https://github.com/anderle02/attributemod/blob/master/images/au_1.png)
 ![](https://github.com/anderle02/attributemod/blob/master/images/au_2.png)
 ### Command `/kuudra`